hansgcn/worpress-twillio-plugin/README.md

 # worpress-twillio-plugin
-Wordpress/WooCommerce Twillio Transacional SMS plugin
+Wordpress/WooCommerce Twillio Transactional SMS plugin

 This is a simple WordPress/WooCommerce Twillio plugin for your transactional SMS.